daniel-alegria3/myPlotLib/README.md

 # myPlotLib
-Personal project to plot graphs in lua
+Personal project to plot graphs and learn lua

 # Dependencies
 Love2D game frameword is needed.
 Get it at (https://love2d.org/)